rotaryden/redux-unitary-reducer/README.md

 redux-unitary-reducer
 ===

-#WARNING!
-WIP.
-May not conform to Redux philosophy.

 Implements a reducers aggregator for Redux, where we have only one root reducer with additional management sugar, and simpler sub-handlers for action types.